Long Term Care Insurance Kentucky Partnership Rates and Companies

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

-Let’s consider the situation where someone buys a Kentucky Long Term Care Insurance Partnership policy in another State and then later moves to Kentucky.
+Consider the scenario where someone buys a Long Term Care Partnership policy in another State and then later moves to Kentucky.
 Reciprocity means they will not lose the special asset protection when they move to Kentucky.
 The State of Kentucky would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.

 How Much Does LTC Insurance Cost in Kentucky?